 The iReal Pro is similar to the Ultimate Guitar app, but it's geared more towards jazz players, and it has some very powerful features that the Ultimate Guitar app does not have.
 A bit of a learning curve, but once you get used to it and know all the features – it's a pleasure to use.

 You can download chord sheets for thousands of songs, (mostly jazz standards) and the cool thing is that at the touch of a button you can tell the “included backing track band” to play the song at any key, tempo, or style that you choose.
 (New Orleans double-time Swing to folk, raggae or samba – and dozens more, it's really fun to play with it and it gives you some cool rhytmic ideas for your own “cover” of the song) You can also mute certain instruments, for example the guitar – so that you can “sit in” instead.

-Plug it into a stereo system to enjoy the band at it's fullest.
+Hook it up to a Bluetooth speaker to enjoy the live band feature at its fullest.

 Again – this app really shines on tablets' big screens – when it's a lot more comfortable to read the sheets.

 The Best Transcription Apps for Learning Solos by Ear: Amazing Slow Downer (App Store) / Android